 Gondwana Dawn is an Africa/India based musical creative project that has had major impact within India and South Africa, and on the lives of people and children involved in the project.
-The album was launched internationally end April 2013, and the response to the project was such that a tour of the US is occurring.
+The album was launched internationally end April 2013, and the response to the project was such that a tour of the US followed.

 After a series of workshops done by Robin in schools near Johannesburg, sponsored by the Peermont Schools Support Programme, previously disadvantaged children in South Africa were auditioned, and Robin took an African choir of 8 to India in 2011.
 An album and performance in New Delhi, India, combining this choir with traditional Indian musicians, under the direction of Sumitra Guha, was funded by the ICCR (Indian Council for Cultural Relations).
 The project was received with widespread acclaim in India.
 This initiative was produced under the banner of Artists for Human Rights, and a chapter was established in New Delhi as part of this project.
 Slum children were included in the album and in subsequent initiatives.
 The making of the album, related activity, and the concert was filmed.